thelabnyc/django-oscar-bluelight/server/README.md

 ## Changelog

+### 5.1.3

+- Fix performance issue in VoucherStatsView when a code had a large number of child codes.

 ### 5.1.2

 - Revert change to `CREATE OR REPLACE TRIGGER` from `r5.1.1` since this syntax is only supported in PostgreSQL 14.